jotadram6/ISR_uniandes/README.md

 	* Don't be shy with your message!
 Clear (long) messages allow a better collaboration.
 * And push! : git push origin master

+In order to create and submit to your own branch, please follow these instructions:
+* Create your branch: git branch branch_name
+* Get the list of branches: git branch
+* Switch to your branch: git checkout branch_name
+* Pull and push from your branch:
+	* git pull origin branch_name√
+	* git push origin branch_name

 ## **Running the code**

 _To be filled up by Ronald_